 The Skokie Festival of Cultures is cancelled due to the coronavirus pandemic.

-With the pandemic still taking its toll, the festival is planned as series of mini-events throughout May.
+Within coronavirus pandemic capacity guidelines, the festival is replaced by a series of cultural mini-events throughout May.